input-output-hk/lace/docs/datadog-setup.md

 # Datadog CI Setup for Lace Wallet

-Simple guide to add Datadog monitoring to your Lace CI/CD pipelines.
+This is a simple guide to add Datadog monitoring to your Lace CI/CD pipelines.

 ## Quick Setup